w3f/Grants-Program/applications/tracking_chain.md

 ![Screenshot_Insert](https://github.com/FedeC87p/TrackingChainGrant/assets/58514549/2e850a3b-1375-4889-a371-8593410b3282)

+### **Overview of the technology stack to be used**
+We are planning on using a combination of blockchain technology, cloud services, and front-end development tools to build a performant, secure, and user-friendly platform.

+**Blockchain Layer:**
+- **Smart Contracts**: Ink! and Solidity version for store the tracking values.

+**Backend Layer:**
+- **.Net**: For our backend services, we'll use C#
+- **Sql Server**: As for the database, we will be using Sql Server.
+Actually the system is designed to support almost all relational databases. https://learn.microsoft.com/en-us/ef/core/providers

+**Frontend Layer:**
+- **Asp.Net MVC**: These libraries will be used for interacting with the API from our frontend application.

 ### Ecosystem Fit

-Initially, the application will be compatible with EVM smart contracts (C# will be utilized with the Nethereum library https://nethereum.com/ for interaction with compatible EVM networks).
-Subsequently, I plan to develop a WASM version, integrating the SubstrateGaming https://github.com/SubstrateGaming library developed by Ajuna.
+I plan to develop a WASM version, integrating the SubstrateGaming https://github.com/SubstrateGaming library developed by Ajuna and EVM smart contracts (C# will be utilized with the Nethereum library https://nethereum.com/ for interaction with compatible EVM networks).

 To ensure user authenticity, all smart contracts and wallets created on various chains will integrate with Kilt, associating a digital identity with each user utilizing the smart contract to certify data ownership.